CursedOn3/CineDol/SETUP.md

-# ConeDol - Complete Setup Guide
+# CineDol - Complete Setup Guide

 ## Quick Start

-Follow these steps to get the ConeDol streaming platform up and running on your local machine.
+Follow these steps to get the CineDol streaming platform up and running on your local machine.

 ## Step 1: Install Dependencies